3 Reasons to do Fitness Together

 - Stretch and Grow – When you’re with other people, you just work harder.
 You go farther or faster than you would on your own.
 When you’re checking in with an online group about your daily food intake, you’re more apt to follow your plan knowing others are doing the same.
 You’re just able to do more than you ever thought you could, because you have the courage to do it.

 I always thought I was just fine on my own when it came to my running and to my weight management.
 I liked my solo runs, and I’ve counted calories and thought I knew everything I needed to know about nutrition.
 But I was so wrong.
 When I finally stepped out of my comfort zone and joined Shelby Roadrunners over 10 years ago, I realized how neat it was to have a “fitness family”.
 They held me accountable.
 They wanted to know where I was when I didn’t show up.
 When I first started running, I felt like I was just chasing them.
 But as time went on, I got stronger and faster.
 I’ve run times and distances I never would have had I not joined the group.

 When I decided to sign up with a coach and an online community of women who wanted to focus on faith and fitness, I realized I still had a lot to learn about my motivations and priorities.
 I grew stronger in my faith and learned about proper nutrition.
-I became vulnerable about my struggles and found acceptance and encouragement.
+When I became vulnerable about my struggles, I found acceptance and encouragement.

 I Thessalonians 5:11 tells us to “comfort each other and edify one another.”
 And Hebrews 10:24-25 encourages us to “stir up love and good works…assemble together…and exhort one another.”